Hopes of Traquair.

 There were other owners of the lands of Bold after the Cranstons but the lands eventually came under the Earls of Traquair.

-According to Black the Scottish surname of Bold is derived from the name of the village in Traquair Parish, Peeblesshire5.
+According to Black5 the Scottish surname of Bold is derived from the name of the village in Traquair Parish, Peeblesshire.

-In Buchan’s History of Peeblesshire4 it is stated “that in 1775 there was a populous village at Bold which contained a number of weavers and other craftsmen”.
+In Robert Renwicks's Historical Notes on Peeblesshire Localities4 it is stated in a footnote quoting A Guide to Innerleithen and Traquair published by R. Smail in 1867 that even as late as 1775 - a populous village of Bold containing a number of weavers and other craftsmen.
 These handloom weavers would make the population of Bold and similar villages to be in demand to be retrained to operate the power looms of the new mills.

 As mentioned above a family with the Surname of Hope resided at Bold c1700 who gradually migrated to Innerleithen leaving the village to decline and to eventually to disappear